toddgibson/ToddMakesEngine/README.md

 - Arrow keys (Left/Right) to move the camera
 - Click the "Spin Me!" button to trigger animations and scene transitions

-## Creating a Game

-1. Create a C# console app project
-2. Add a reference to the engine library
-3. Create a class with Engine.Game as its base class

-`
-using Engine;
-using TestGame;

-var sampleGame = new SampleGame(new GameSettings()
-{
-GameTitle = "Sample Game",
-TargetFrameRate = 60
-});

-EngineManager.Run(sampleGame);
-`
-4. Look at the sample projects for reference on how to set up your scenes, entities, and components.

-## Project Structure

-The main components can be found in:
-- `SampleGame.cs` - Contains the sample scene implementation
-- `Program.cs` - Entry point and game initialization

-## Dependencies

-- .NET 9.0
-- Raylib-cs